-Repost: This article was originally published on 9th June 2016 after the release of Housefull 3.
+On his birthday, enjoy a special article about Akshay which was originally published after the release of Housefull 3.

 The opening day collections have become a big deal, of late.
 Earlier, the talk would revolve around the weekend collections or total collections of a film.
 The same is the case with the holiday releases like Eid, Diwali and Christmas.

 The fight for the holiday weekend is going to get uglier.
 Films like Happy New Year, Singham Returns and Prem Ratan Dhan Payo had record breaking opening despite receiving a mixed response.
 Nowadays actors tend to book the holiday period one or two years in advance.
 They also prefer to work on one project at a time.

 While the competition is largely between the three Khans – Salman Khan, Shahrukh Khan and Aamir Khan – we cannot ignore Akshay Kumar.
 While the Khans have one movie a year, their fans go throng to the theatres in bulk to see them.
 But Akshay’s collections get divided because of his multiple releases.
 Getting the audiences to the theatres three or four times in a year is not an easy feat.
 If an actor has four releases, it makes a bit of difference on the collections of the first day, but if you look at the yearly total, it does prove profitable for the producers.